rwirba/devops-bootcamp-projects/README.md

 - 1 for Nexus
 - 1 for Tomcat

+** Your EC2 instances should have tags like

+Name = jenkins-slave
+Name = sonarqube
+Name = nexus
+Name = tomcat

 #### Security Group Configuration:
 Allow the following ports on **all servers**:
 - Port 22: SSH